-On December 29, 2008, the Company committed to and implemented an organizational restructuring plan intended to reduce the cost structure and improve operating efficiencies, which resulted in a reduction in its overall workforce.
-In accordance with Statement of Financial Accounting Standards ("SFAS") No. 146, Accounting for Costs Associated with Exit or Disposal Activities ("SFAS 146"), the Company has recorded restructuring charges consisting of employee severance and other personnel-related expenses, which have been accrued in accounts payable and accrued liabilities within the accompanying condensed consolidated statements of financial condition.
-The Company expects to complete all the activities associated with the restructuring by March 31, 2010, a substantial portion of which will be paid by June 30, 2009.
+On December 29, 2008, the Company committed to and implemented an organizational restructuring plan intended to reduce its cost structure and improve operating efficiencies, which resulted in a reduction in its overall workforce.
+In accordance with SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities ("SFAS 146"), the Company has recorded restructuring charges consisting of employee severance and other personnel-related expenses, which have been accrued in accounts payable and accrued liabilities within the accompanying condensed consolidated statements of financial condition.
+The Company expects to complete all the activities associated with the restructuring by April 30, 2010.
+A substantial portion of the expenses related to the restructuring had been paid as of June 30, 2009.
+See Note 15 for additional disclosure regarding the Company's restructuring plan.